Row edge-slant Shape Decorative svg added to bottom

 Disability Consultant Providing Customized, Relevant Support

-Born and raised in Iowa, Sarah moved to Los Angeles shortly after receiving her Bachelor of Arts degree in English, Journalism, and Mass Communications from the University of Iowa.
-She also holds a Master of Science in Public Administration degree from California State University, Los Angeles, and has worked across various industries, including healthcare, higher education, nonprofit, government, entertainment, politics, telecommunications, finance, agriculture, wellness, and more.
+Born and raised in Iowa, I moved to Los Angeles shortly after receiving my Bachelor of Arts degree in English, Journalism, and Mass Communications from the University of Iowa.
+I lived in California for 22 years and hold a Master of Science in Public Administration from California State University, Los Angeles.
+I have worked across various industries, including healthcare, higher education, insurance, recruitment, nonprofit, government, executive recruitment, entertainment, politics, telecommunications, finance, agriculture, and wellness.

 CORE VALUES